 Fig. 6.
-Graphical representation of S/N ratio and percent contribution of parameters and their interactions: (a) dilution, (b) NTS, (c) impact toughness and (d) micro hardness.
+Graphical representation of S/N ratio and percent contribution of parameters and their interactions: (a) ultimate tensile strength; (b) yield strength; (c) percent elongation; (d) hardness.

 Fig. 7.
-Effect of frequency on the responses of magnetic arc oscillation welds of AA 5456 Aluminum alloy: (a) UTS, (b) yield strength, (c) percent elongation and (d) micro hardness.
+Effect of peak current on the responses of pulsed TIG welds of AA 5456 Aluminum alloy: (a) UTS; (b) yield strength; (c) percent elongation; (d) microhardness.

 Fig. 8.
-Effect of amplitude on the responses of magnetic arc oscillation welds of AA 5456 Aluminum alloy: (a) UTS, (b) yield strength, (c) percent elongation and (d) micro hardness.
+Effect of frequency on the responses of pulsed TIG welds of AA 5456 Aluminum alloy: (a) UTS; (b) yield strength; (c) percent elongation; (d) microhardness.

 Fig. 9.
-Effect of welding current on the responses of magnetic arc oscillation welds of AA 5456 Aluminum alloy: (a) UTS, (b) yield strength, (c) percent elongation and (d) micro hardness.
+Effect of base current on the responses of pulsed TIG welds of AA 5456 Aluminum alloy: (a) UTS; (b) yield strength; (c) percent elongation; (d) microhardness.

-properties.
-Hence, the effect of amplitude is more influence on the mechanical properties welds.
+the properties.
+Hence, the effect of pulse frequency is more influence on the mechanical properties welds.
 And it is also observed that, frequency and interaction between welding current and welding speed were significant.

 Mathematical models have been developed and written in MATLAB.
 The developed programs have been used to estimate the mechanical properties of AA 5456 Aluminum welds.
 Predicted values are plotted as graphs and presented in Figs. 7-9.
-The plotted graphs can be effectively used to understand the effect of amplitude and frequency, amplitude and welding current on mechanical properties of AA 5456 Aluminum alloy welds.
+The plotted graphs can be effectively used to understand the effect of peak current, base current, pulse frequency on mechanical properties of AA 5456 Aluminum alloy welds.